StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### Traces Perspective name

-The `trace.perspective.name` is used to find your Span within a Trace in the StackState UI [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md).
+The `trace.perspective.name` is used to find your span within a trace in the StackState UI [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md).
 The horizontal bar within a Trace will have a floating text value containing the specified `trace.perspective.name` key.

 | |                          |
 |:---|:-------------------------|